python/cpython/Doc/library/urllib.rst

 instead of filenames.
 Some restrictions apply --- it can only open URLs for reading, and no seek operations are available.

-.. warning:: When opening HTTPS URLs, it is not attempted to validate the server certificate.
+.. warning:: When opening HTTPS URLs, it does not attempt to validate the server certificate.
 Use at your own risk!